dansand/ResChapter/content/numpy.md

 ```

 What about if we wanted the last value in our array?
-The index scheme 'wraps around' so that `[-1]` is the last value in the array, `[-2]` is teh second last etc. With `[0]` being the first value in teh array, this gives each element in the array two indexes we can use to index, i.e a positive and a negative.
+The index scheme 'wraps around' so that `[-1]` is the last value in the array, `[-2]` is the second last etc. With `[0]` being the first value in teh array, this gives each element in the array two indexes we can use to index, i.e a positive and a negative.

 ```python
 print('last value in data:', data[-1])